nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Working through some Java concepts in ReplIt, I discovered that replit isn't really a great place to sandbox Java code.
 It seems to be unaware of basic Java libraries like Pattern and Matcher classes.
 So instead I spent a little time fiddling with JS arrow functions.

-Key Takeaways:
+Key Takeaways about Arrow Functions:

+- Are not methods.
-- Are not methods, do not understand scope, 'this', and 'super'.
+- Do not understand scope, 'this', and 'super', in the usual sense.
 - Cannot be used as constructors and are not able to use 'yield'.
 - CAN be treated like variables when used in the 'function body' format: `const result = (params) => { codeBlock; return value; }`.
 - Assigning the arrow function to a value allows calling it like `result(myParam)`.
-- Any necessary operations can be performed on the result directly.
+- Any necessary operations can be performed *directly* on the result.

 An example of what I threw together can be found on [ReplIt](https://replit.com/@JonRumsey/CoordinatesFun).